-You’re in a seller’s market; you want to know how much does it cost to sell a house.
-And where is that money exactly going?
-You can check out the cost of selling a house calculator.
-Find an average cost to sell a house in this article.
-How much does it cost to sell a house with a Realtor?
-By owner?
+How much does it cost to sell a house with a Realtor or by yourself?
 Are you getting the best representation for how much this is really going to cost you?
-So today, we’re going to list out six closing costs for a seller.
+Today, we’re going to list out six closing costs for a seller.
 As well, we’ll give you a general frame of reference.
 When selling a house, who pays for what?
 These are common questions first time home sellers need to know.
 And if it’s not your first time, you may need a brush up!

 It’s worth it to pay a decent commission.
 Besides, this isn’t money you’re spending out of pocket.
 It’s coming from the amount you sell the home for, after it sells.
 You could hire an agent willing to do it for a smaller commission but you’ll be getting less from them.
 Minimum wage equals minimum effort.
 You can’t expect someone to do a great job if you’re not willing to pay for their time and effort.
 So, how much does it cost to sell a house with a Realtor?
 About 6-10% of your sale price.

-Because big things do pop up on home inspections so you have to be ready.
+Because big things do pop up on home inspections, you have to be ready.
 It’s usually something you knew about and didn’t address or something you had no clue about.
 You can either sell the home as is and discount the price or pay for the repairs.
 I like the idea of paying for the repairs.
 Why?
 Because you can choose your contractor and negotiate the price.
 You will also be able to better market your home and get a better selling price.
-If you can advertise a brand new roof a buyer will know they don’t have to worry about it.
+If you can advertise a brand new roof, a buyer will know they don’t have to worry about it.
 If you leave a leaky roof as is a buyer will have to get their own estimates.
-Maybe they take the highest one and ask for a discount based off that.
-It makes sense and you know it.
-And you also know that they’re probably not going to use the highest bidding contractor but that makes no difference.
-You didn’t correct the problem and it can become even more of a problem.
+Maybe they take the highest one and ask for a discount from you based off that.
+It just makes sense when you think about it.
+And you also know that they’re probably not going to use the highest bidding contractor in the end because they want to save money themselves.
+Fact is, you didn’t correct the problem and it can become even more of a problem.

 That brings us into the third point, which is staging and marketing.
 Now staging and marketing is really important.
 After we sign a listing agreement and disclosures, we’ll look at the house for changes to be made in appearance.
 If it’s all cleared out, great.
 If not, go through the house room by room with a notepad and start looking at what needs to be decluttered.
 You basically want it depersonalized; as if you don’t live there.
 Potential buyers should be able to imagine themselves in this space.
 You don’t want them thinking of it as yours.
 So, the best thing to do at this point is simply make the home look really good.
 You can leave it cleared out, style your own things, stage your home, or do virtual staging.